Z-Kotliner/AI-Diet-and-Meal-Planner/README.md

 ### 5. Ask Endpoint
 - **POST** /ask/
-- **Summary**: Accepts a list of items and a diet type, and returns suggestions for meal planning.
+- **Summary**: Accepts a list of items and a diet type, and returns suggestions for meal planning for the given diet type.

 **Request Body**:

     {
         "items":["tomato","chicken","spinach"],
-        "diet":"keto"}
+        "diet":"keto"
     }